unit-io/unitdb/docs/usage.md

 - Data is safely written to disk with accuracy and high performant block sync technique
 - Supports opening database with immutable flag
 - Supports database encryption
-- Supports time-to-live on message entry
+- Supports time-to-live on message entries
 - Supports writing to wildcard topics
 - Queried data is returned complete and correct